Running Code on Cleanup with the Drop Trait

 - The

-on the value at the end of main
+automatically call drop on the value at the end of main.

 This would cause a double free error because Rust would be trying to clean up the same value twice.